Engee documentation

 Activation Features

-entry can be used to initialize variables, configure parameters, or perform any other actions necessary to prepare for operations in the current state.
+entry It can be used to initialize variables, configure parameters, or perform any other actions necessary to prepare for operations in the current state.

-'during` can be used to perform periodic checks, update variable values, or perform repetitive calculations.
+during It can be used to perform periodic checks, update variable values, or perform repetitive calculations.

-exit can be used to reset the values of variables or to complete calculations before exiting the state.
+exit It can be used to reset the values of variables or to complete calculations before exiting the state.

 on They allow you to integrate elements of temporal logic, so that you can determine when actions should be performed inside the state.